 Outside of Japan, amateur sumo competitions are held in much of the world.
-For a listing of some sumo competitions in the U.S. More
+For a listing of some sumo events in the U.S. More

-At most of our practices, the World Sumo Champion participates in the training.
-Please contact us in advance, if you would like to confirm his presence.
+At most of our practices, the World Sumo Champions participate in the training.
+Please contact us in advance, to confirm their presence.
 In addition, several top American sumo wrestlers, including one or more US Champions, generally train with us weekly.

 As American sumo is just developing, there are still only a few groups that practice regularly in this country.
 Please contact us for referrals to the nearest sumo practice location.

 Yes.
-Depending on the nature of your event, there are several sumo wrestlers available, including the World Sumo Champion.
+Depending on the nature of your event, there are several sumo wrestlers available, including the World Sumo Champions.
 More